VISEGRAD BLOG: EU Presidency offers Czechs chance to transform relationship with Brussels

 The Brexit fiasco has also both dispelled any ODS dreams of a “Czexit” and weakened British influence on the continent, meaning that the ODS can no longer rely on the UK and must engage with Brussels.

-Ukraine may now have brought the US and the UK back into Central and Eastern Europe, but the EU has also performed better than expected and the Anglo-American focus on the region may only last as long as the war remains ‘hot’.
+The Ukraine war may now have brought the US and the UK back into Central and Eastern Europe, but the EU has also performed better than expected in the crisis and the Anglo-American focus on the region may only last as long as the war remains ‘hot’.

 This has led to a significant uptick in public support for the EU – according to a Globsec poll last month there has been a 13pp increase in backing for EU membership, which now stands at 80%.
 However, there remain doubts over how solid this support is – a STEM poll in February showed only 36% were strong or even lukewarm supporters – and whether it would survive for example another migration crisis.
 A successful presidency could at least give the numbers a further boost ahead of the looming cost of living crisis.